camerongardner/Asset-Inventory/README.md

-# Project Title: Asset Inventory Management System
+## Asset Inventory Management System

 ## Description

 This project implements an Asset Inventory Management System using Python and SQLite.
 The system allows users to interact with an SQL relational database to manage asset records, providing the ability to insert, modify, delete, and retrieve asset data.
+Additionaly, users are able manage the users associated with each asset in the same manner.
 This project demonstrates a working interaction between Python and an SQLite database.

 ## Features